LLeiSong/itsdm/README.md

   target_var = c('bio1', 'bio12'))
 ```

+## Contributor

+1. [David Cortes](https://github.com/david-cortes), helps to improve the flexibility of calling `isotree`.

+We are welcome any helps!
+Please make a pull request or reach out to [lsong@clarku.edu](lsong@clarku.edu) if you want to make any contribution.

 ## Funding
 This package is part of project "Combining Spatially-explicit Simulation of Animal Movement and Earth Observation to Reconcile Agriculture and Wildlife Conservation".
 This project is funded by NASA FINESST program (award number: 80NSSC20K1640).